Close to You (Whigfield song)

-"Close to You" is a song by Italian Eurodance project Whigfield, performed by Danish-born Sannie Charlotte Carlson and released on 4 September 1995 as the fourth single from her first album, Whigfield (1995).
-It was her first ballad and a top 20 hit in Scotland, Denmark, Ireland, Spain and the UK.
+"Close to You" is a song by Italian Eurodance project Whigfield, performed by Danish-born Sannie Charlotte Carlson and released in August 1995 by labels X-Energy and Systematic as the fourth single from her first album, Whigfield (1995).
+It was written by Annerley Gordon with its producers Alfredo Pignagnoli and Davide Riva.
+"Close to You" was also Whigfield's first ballad and a top-20 hit in Denmark, Ireland, Spain and the United Kingdom.
 On the Eurochart Hot 100, it reached number 67.
-A 12" Vinyl release has a track titled "Close to You (DMC Remix)", but however this track appears to be "Think of You".
+In Brazil, "Close to You" was the soundtrack (in Spanish) to a famous soap opera.

 Critical reception

 Larry Flick from Billboard wrote about the song, "Wisely, Whigfield broadens its stylistic palette slightly by issuing a jam fueled by a chugging faux-funk beat.
 The wall of glistening keyboards raises the sugar quotient of the song's cutie-pie vocals and "ooh-baby-baby" lyrics to potentially diabetic heights.
 Is it good for ya?
 Nah!
 But what guilty pleasure ever is?"
 James Masterton for Dotmusic viewed it as "a soaring romantic ballad which calls for a powerful voice that Whigfield just about manages to supply."
-Ross Jones from The Guardian described it as a "Streisand-esque slowie".
-A reviewer from Music Week gave it two out of five, saying that "after a trio of delightful frothy pop successes, Whigfield goes balladeering but her harsh voice jars with the undoubted sweetness of the song."
+Ross Jones from The Guardian named it a "Streisand-esque slowie".
+Music Week gave it two out of five, saying that "after a trio of delightful frothy pop successes, Whigfield goes balladeering but her harsh voice jars with the undoubted sweetness of the song."
+Johnny Cigarettes from NME called it a "robo-ballad".
+Pete Stanton from Smash Hits felt it "is as mushy and sweet as a lime-flavoured Mr Slushy".

 Chart performance

 Not as successful as her first three singles, "Close to You" still was a moderate hit in Europe.
-It was a top 20 hit in Denmark (18), Ireland (18), Scotland (11), Spain (19) and the United Kingdom.
-In the latter, the single peaked at number 13 on 10 September 1995, in its second week at the UK Singles Chart.
-Additionally, it also entered the top 40 in Iceland (33) and top 100 in Germany (90).
-On the Eurochart Hot 100, "Close to You" reached its best position as number 67.
+It was a top-20 hit in Denmark (18), Ireland (18), Spain (19) and the United Kingdom.
+In the latter, the single peaked at number 13 on 10 September 1995, during its second week on the UK Singles Chart.
+It spent a total of 7 weeks within the chart, and also entered the top 40 in Iceland (33) and top 100 in Germany (90).
+On the Eurochart Hot 100, "Close to You" peaked at number 67 in its first week on the chart on September 23, after charting in Denmark, Ireland and the UK.